kgdunn/pid-book/process-monitoring/process-monitoring.rst

 Summary
 ==========

 Montgomery and Runger list 5 reasons why control charts are widely used.
-After this section of the course you should understand the following about control charts and process monitoring:
+After this section of the book you should understand the following about control charts and process monitoring:

 	#.
 These tools are proven to improve productivity (i.e. to reduce scrap and rework, as described above), and to increase process throughput.
 	#.
 They detect defective production, consistent with the concept of "doing it right the first time", a mantra that you will increasingly hear in the manufacturing workplace.